Jbleezy/BO2-Reimagined/README.md

 * Decreased light lava damage from 6 to 5
 * Decreased fire zombie death explosion max damage from 30 to 15
 * Players can be revived in the fog easier
-* Lamp post portals stay active until the lamp post loses power
+* Lamp post portals stay active until the lamp post is powered off
 * Each lamp post portal teleports players to a set destination lamp post (randomizes each game)
 * Decreased brightness at Power Station
 * Zombies killed by the bus no longer respawn